 Philip Marcella, chief executive

-It has changed its name to Airnow following its acquisition of Airpush, which was concluded in mid-December - a deal that moves the group a step closer to being a one-stop-shop for app developers and publishers.
+The change of name followed the acquisition of Airpush in late 2019 – a deal that moved the group a step closer to being a one-stop-shop for app developers and publishers.

-Airnow has crossed the Rubicon: it is break-even and at the current revenue run rate expects to make US$5mln in profits this financial year.
+The company said in the summer that it was trading at break-even and at the current revenue run rate expects to make US$5mln in annual profits.

-The Airpush marriage, meanwhile, has propelled the company to a new level, not just financially, but operationally too.
+The Airpush marriage has propelled the company to a new level, not just financially, but operationally too.

-The enlarged business is home to 1.3mln developers and publishers, giving the company access to more than 250mln devices through its firmware updater.
+The enlarged business is home to more than 1.3mln developers and publishers, giving the company access to more than 250mln devices through its firmware updater.

 The group has long-term blue-chip clients such as Amazon, Uber Eats, Domino's Pizza, YOOX, Net-a-Porter, LabCave Games, Bosch and McKinsey.